mrkarstrom/mrkarstrom/README.md

 I love to learn web development and software engineering and I’ve always been a science geek.
-I'm working as Fullstack developer at EduTechSmart.
+I'm working as freelancer with incoming projects and looking for a good remote full time job.
 My favourite podcast is HTML All The Things - check them out if you’re interested in web development ✅

 *   🌍  I'm based in Sweden